sicajc/LAB-612-Recommended-PS/README.md

 5. QR-Cordic

+6. Connect6 on FPGA

-# System Level Design(You have to consider the efficiency and make tradeoff of your HW after this point)
+# System Level Design(You have to consider the efficiency and make tradeoff of your HW after this point also add APR)
 1. Multicycle MIPS processor with Ideal memory

-2. Sudoku
+2. RTL Sudoku

-3. 8-Queens problem
+3. RTL 8-Queens problem

 4. Most IC lab exercises